PepperTux/stm1-samples/forest/readme.txt

-This folder contains samples from "Forest Dance" by Wansti, these samples were taken from the .mod file itself.
+This folder contains samples from "Forest Dance" (.mod version) by Wansti, these samples were taken from the .mod file itself.